Back to Library

 128

-Defines "Force" as causing motion, change of motion, or cessation of motion to another person.
+Defines 'force' as causing motion, change of motion, or cessation of motion in another person, directly or through substances or animals.

 129

-Defines the intentional use of force without consent to commit an offence or cause injury/fear.
+Defines 'criminal force' as the intentional use of force to another without their consent, either to commit an offense or to cause injury, fear, or annoyance, and details various illustrative scenarios.

 130